Drothschild89/Riley-Dustin-Project/README.md

  </ul>

  <h4>Contributers:</h4>
- <p>This application was created by Riley Iverson of Seattle, Washington and Dustin Rothschild of San Jose, California</p>
+ <p>This application was created by:
+ Riley Iverson of Seattle, Washington - rmiverson99@gmail.com Dustin Rothschild of San Jose, California - Drothschild89@gmail.com</p>

   <h4>Acknowledgements:</h4
   <p>We would like to acknowledge the API used "MLB Data API" found at: https://appac.github.io/mlb-data-api-docs/#stats-data-career-hitting-stats-get</p>